zhiachong/victorzhou.com/content/posts/2018-05-01-how-i-landed-offers.md

 - **Snapchat** — cool office in LA, great bunch of people who decided to jump on the startup bandwagon.
 Felt like things were shrouded under a cloud of secrecy.
 - **Lyft** — near to where I live, nice office, standard interviewing process.
 No strong feelings about it.

-# Let’s talk about my favorite
+# Let’s talk about my favorite: Twitter

 In many ways, I’d say Twitter’s interviewing style was hard.
 But at the same time, it was more interesting and personable than other companies I’ve interviewed at.